We support good bananas who are making the world a better place. Pleased to meet you!

 Finally, the funnest phase.

-When your site content is ready, we move on to designing the visual/graphical presentation for the content.
+Next, we move on to designing the visual/graphical presentation for the content.
 This is usually the most fun phase, what most call Web design.

-Good Banana works closely with a graphic artist to design the "look and feel" of the site based on a project brief derived from the previous phases.
+We design the "look and feel" of the site based on a project brief derived from the previous phases.

 When everyone is happy with the design, we get to work building your site using WordPress.
 (This build step is actually called Web site development or programming.
 Which is an important thing to know, because not all Web designers do development or programming.)